SAP/fosstars-rating-core/docs/oss/security/apache/eagle.md

       Value:........0.00  out of 10.00
       Confidence:...6.67  out of 10.00
       Based on:...3 features:
-          Does it have a security policy?.........false
+          Does it have a security policy?.........No
           Does it have a security team?...........unknown
-          Does it use verified signed commits?....false
+          Does it use verified signed commits?....No

       Sub-score:....Project popularity
       Description:..The score is based on number of stars and watchers.